in4lio/yupp/doc/glance.md

 --------------------

 The following code snippet begins with import of the standard library.
-__stdlib.yu__ in particular contains __dict__ macro intended to define a series of lists that make it easy to generate repeating code structures by a dictionary.
+The [stdlib.yu](../lib/stdlib.yu) in particular contains __dict__ macro intended to define a series of lists that make it easy to generate repeating code structures by a dictionary.

 ![screenshot](pic/glance_01.png)